Valemax: STX Offshore & Shipbuilding

 In addition to the ships Vale ordered for itself, more ships of similar size were to be built for other shipping companies and chartered to Vale under exclusive long-term contracts.
 Eight very large ore carriers were ordered from the South Korean shipbuilder STX Offshore & Shipbuilding in Jinhae, South Korea (STX Jinhae), and Dalian, China (STX Dalian).
-The shipping company, STX Pan Ocean, signed a 25-year contract with Vale in 2009.STX Pan Ocean in pact with Vale to ship iron ore.
-Resource Investor, 21 September 2009.
-Retrieved 4 September 2011 The deadweight tonnage of the Valemax vessels built by STX, 374,400 tons, is slightly smaller than that of the similar ships built by DSME and RSHI.
+The shipping company, STX Pan Ocean, signed a 25-year contract with Vale in 2009.
+The deadweight tonnage of the Valemax vessels built by STX, 374,400 tons, is slightly smaller than that of the similar ships built by DSME and RSHI.

 The first STX-built Valemax vessel, Vale Beijing, was delivered by STX Jinhae on 27 September 2011.
 Although another vessel was expected to take delivery later that year, only one ship was delivered.
 The second ship, Vale Qingdao, was delivered also by STX Jinhae on 13 April 2012, but the third and fourth ships, Vale Espirito Santo and Vale Indonesia, were built by STX Dalian and delivered on 17 September 2012 and 30 October 2012, respectively.
 The fifth ship, Vale Fujiyama, was again built by STX Jinhae and delivered on 26 November 2012.
 The sixth ship, Vale Tubarao, was delivered by STX Dalian on 30 January 2013.
 While both of the two remaining ships were supposed to be delivered by the end of 2013, only Vale Maranhao entered service on 29 August.

 The last Valemax vessel to be built by STX, originally named Vale Ponta da Madeira but later referred to by its yard number "STX Dalian 1707", was launched sometime in 2015.
 However, the vessel was never finished and instead was listed as "for sale" in an unfinished state.
 In March 2016, it was reported that the last of the original 35 Valemax vessels to be built had been sold for just $16.8 million.
 Initially anonymous, the buyer was later identified as Pan Ocean (formerly STX Pan Ocean), the shipping company who originally ordered the vessel.
 The unfinished vessel was completed by the Chinese shipyard Shanhaiguan Shipbuilding and named Sea Ponta da Madeira.